Letting the Good Times Roll in Lake Charles, Louisiana and finding a piece of Naval history

 USS ORLECK

-The Orleck was built in 1944 in Orange, Texas and commissioned in 1945 by the widow of Joseph Orleck’s widow.
-The destroyer served from 1945-1982 where it served throughout World War II, Korea, and Vietnam.
-The ship was then purchased by the Turkish Navy and renamed Yucetepe where it served until 2000.
-The ship was then transferred to a foundation in Orange, Texas where it was to be made a museum ship.
-Hurricane Rita severely damaged the ship then 2009 and it was moved to the City of Lake Charles for display as a museum ship.
+The Orleck was built in 1944 in Orange, Texas, and commissioned in 1945 by Joseph Orleck’s widow.
+The destroyer served from 1945 to 1982, including World War II, the Korean War, and the Vietnam War.
+The ship was then purchased by the Turkish Navy and renamed Yucetepe, where it served until 2000.
+The ship was then transferred to a foundation in Orange, Texas, where it was to be made a museum ship.
+Hurricane Rita severely damaged the ship in 2009, and it was moved to the City of Lake Charles for display as a museum ship.
 The Orleck is one of the few U.S. Destroyers that remains on display in the U.S.

 The Orleck

 For some older visitors, the ship brings back memories.
-Many visitors have been crewmen that served onboard as well as individuals who worked in Orange, Texas where the ship was constructed.
-Ninety year old, Rosa Lee Miller, who on her visit showed the volunteers where she installed cabling throughout the ship.
+Many visitors have been crewmen who served onboard as well as individuals who worked in Orange, Texas, where the ship was constructed.
+Ninety-year-old Rosa Lee Miller, who, on her visit, showed the volunteers where she had installed cabling throughout the ship.

-Ron Williams, Executive Director is the spokesperson for the ship.
-He explained that money is always an issue for ship and the group has come up with many inventive ways to keep the coffers full.
-Recently the Orleck worked with a movie company which used some artifacts from the ship.
+Ron Williams, Executive Director, is the spokesperson for the ship.
+He explained that money is always an issue for the ship and the group has come up with many inventive ways to keep the coffers full.
+Recently, the Orleck worked with a movie company that used some artifacts from the ship.
 This was a profitable venture.
-Ron also told me that the volunteers are the key to the success of the ship.
+Ron also told me that the volunteers are key to the ship’s success.

 https://orleck.org/